Area Mobility Advocate Exhausted by Bus, Makes Decision to Buy Car

 What was I writing about, a woman wanted to know.

-She had heard me explain to a gentleman passenger on the bus that, just because I had a camera with me, I was not also a model.
-Nor was I a stripper.
+She had heard me explain to a gentleman passenger on the bus that having a camera with me did not mean I was a stripper.
 I was a journalist.

 I turned to the woman that had asked the question, gestured toward my friend, social justice advocate, and noted Boyle Heights resident Erick Huerta, and said, “His commute.”